hyperfunk/thesis/corrections.md

     the limit that can be put on the cross-section for processes in this region of parameter space.

-### Allanach 13: Add caveat about apparent bimodality being related to sampling
+### Long 8: revise wording of P(A) in frequentist approach

-    likelihood.
-It should be noted that with sufficient further sampling the obvious delineation of the two modes would likely disappear due to the flattening of the global \chisq function.
-Given that the \ac{NUHM}1 provides a region at low \mZero not accessible in the \ac{cMSSM},  where multiple processes combine to satisfy the relic abundance constraint, it would be prudent, though computationally complex, to investigate the \ac{NUHM}2.
-Here the decoupling of
+Uncertain that a rewording would be more clear or accurate.
+Equation 5.2 and the subsequent explanation defines frequentist probability.

-    \mHud allows for even greater control over the neutralino masses (allowing us to exchange the bino-like neutralino \ac{LSP} for a higgsino-like neutralino
+### Long 9: Define DeltaAlpha and motivate choise of nuisance parameters

-    \ac{LSP}) and hence is likely to open up a much richer variation of phenomenology that remaining consistent with other constraints.
+    $\Delta\alpha_{\textrm{had}}$ is the hadronic contribution to the shift in the electromagnetic fine structure constant, evaluated at scale

-### Long 9: PT 1.
-Define DeltaAlphaHad
+    $Q^{2}=M_{Z}^{2}$, and $m_{t}$ and $m_{Z}$ are the mass of the top quark and Z-boson respectively.
+Originally these three parameters were chosen as they encapsulate the vast majority of the sensitivty of the observable in the early analyses as well as being well controlled experimentally.
+Now that the analysis is more mature and more observables are included it will become necessary to re-examine and extend this set of parameters, including e.g.

-    the hadronic contribution to the electromagnetic coupling constant, evaluated at scale $Q^{2}=M_{Z}^{2}$, and $m_{t}$ and $m_{Z}$ are the mass of the top quark and Z-boson respectively.
+    $\alpha_{S}$ the strong coupling constant to which for instance the B-physics observables would be sensitive.
+However at this time, a full resampling with a new nuisance parameter was computationally prohibitive.

 ### Long 10: Summarise the role of Minuit in the procedure following MCMC sampling

     minimization of the $\chi^{2}$ with respect to the constraints.
 The point with